Happyend: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 The Hollywood Reporter's David Rooney praised Happyend for its "expert tonal balance between the bittersweet, elegiac qualities of the end-of-school drama" and its portrayal of an educational institution "that becomes like a prison," reflecting broader political anxieties.
 He noted the film's "light yet lingering touch to larger fears affecting all of us" while remaining grounded in the personal.
 Rooney also highlighted Bill Kirstein's cinematography for "finding poetry in the stark urban landscapes," and noted that Lia Ouyang Rusli's score complemented the visuals.
 He described the mostly newcomer cast as "naturals."
 Writing for Screen Daily, Jonathan Romney described the film as "a crisp and understated piece" and highlighted Bill Kirstein's cinematography for its use of "nocturnal cityscapes" and "sterile empty spaces" within school settings.
 He also noted the young cast's "organic energy," though remarked they were "unconvincingly a little heavy on the pop star looks."

 Slate's Marshall Shaffer rated the film 2 out of 4 stars, writing that the director "struggles to balance the immediacy of adolescent angst with the long-range outlook of using the students’ experience as a canary in the coal mine for society at large."
 The review noted that Happyend "never quite satisfies as a microcosmic analysis of Japan" due to limited depiction of the world outside the school.
 While describing the film as a "confident narrative feature debut" with insight into generational and national direction, Shaffer notes that it lacks "connective tissue between the small details and Sora's bigger-picture views."
 Whang Yee Ling of The Straits Times gave it 3 out of 5 stars, describing it as "unassuming but emotionally textured."
+The Guardian voted the film as one of the best to be released in the U.K. in 2025, calling it "beguiling debut feature set in an oppressive near-future Japan."